sdr-enthusiasts/gitbook-adsb-guide/intro/overview.md

 * **Storing** data in a time series database \([InfluxDB](https://docs.influxdata.com/influxdb/)\)
 * **Visualising** data with various tools such as [`tar1090`](https://hub.docker.com/r/mikenye/tar1090) and [Grafana](https://grafana.com)

+...whilst also building a basic understanding of Docker.

 The core set of containers consists of: [`readsb-protobuf`](https://hub.docker.com/r/mikenye/readsb-protobuf), [`adsbexchange`](https://hub.docker.com/r/mikenye/adsbexchange) and [`tar1090`](https://hub.docker.com/r/mikenye/tar1090).
 This will provide you with:

 * ADS-B reception via `readsb`